The Her bold move junior board

 Mariam Ally

-Mariam Ally (she/her) is an undergraduate student at UCLA majoring in Political Science with a concentration in International Relations.
-Passionate about immigration, international law, and human rights, she is committed to uplifting historically marginalized voices and ensuring that communities affected by conflict and displacement are represented in decision-making spaces.
+Passionate about immigration, international law, and human rights, Mariam is committed to uplifting historically marginalized voices and ensuring that communities affected by conflict and displacement are represented in decision-making spaces.
 She plans to graduate in June 2025 and aspires to become an immigration lawyer focused on advancing justice both domestically and globally.

 Mariam currently serves as a Legal Access Intern with JusticeCorps, where she supports self-represented litigants by guiding them through legal forms, offering referrals, and promoting access to justice for underresourced communities.
 She has also interned with the Los Angeles City Attorney’s Office and Council District 2, gaining hands-on experience in dispute resolution, legislative analysis, and city governance.
 At CAIR LA, she worked on immigration casework, helping clients navigate complex legal systems.